edward638/voogasalad308/README.md

 ### any extra features included in the project

 You can upload and download games to and from Dropbox to share with your friends.
+Possibility for shapes that trace the outside of images, given a super fast computer.

 ### your impressions of the assignment to help improve it in the future